-A separate CTE Cohort with two CTE subgroups: First Year CTE Cohort (FYCTE) & Second Year CTE Cohort (SYCTE) to be scheduled by each Component District
+A separate CTE Cohort with two CTE subgroups: A: First Year ("new" to CV-TEC) CTE Cohort (FYCTE) & B: Second Year (returning to CV-TEC) CTE Cohort (SYCTE) to be scheduled by each Component District.
+Separate Cohort Groupings will be made for New Visions Medical Careers and New Visions Applied Engineering.